ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-27}

-**Quick answer:** Most accessibility failures come from a small set of common mistakes.
-Avoid these 10 things and you'll prevent the majority of accessibility issues.
+**Quick answer:** Most accessibility issues come from a small set of common mistakes.
+Avoid these 10 things and you'll prevent the majority of accessibility problems.

 **Top 10 accessibility mistakes (and what to do instead):**